top of page

 Questions and contact information

-If you would like to: access, correct, amend or delete any personal information we have about you or simply want more information contact us by email: info@unlockpsychology.co.uk
+If you would like to access, correct, amend or delete any personal information we have about you, or simply want more information, contact us by email: info@unlockpsychology.co.uk.
+If you are a student on, or applicant to, any of our training programmes, such as CBT-L5, and have queries relating to your personal data, please contact us at training@unlockpsychology.co.uk.

 bottom of page